 WordPress User Role Management

-We’ve outlined each of the user roles above, and the permissions associated with each.
-However, it’s also important to clarify the management privileges that each role has (if any).
+We’ve outlined each of the user roles above and the permissions associated with each.
+However, it’s also important to clarify each role’s management privileges (if any).

 The Administrator has full management capabilities.
-They can create and remove users at any time, and edit each user’s role.
-An Administrator is the only role that allows access to the list of user profiles active on the site, as well as any plugins (including user management plugins).
+They can create and remove users at any time, and edit each specific role.
+An Administrator is the only default role that allows access to the list of user profiles active on the site, as well as any plugins (including WordPress user management plugins).